justaman045/Auto-Poster/Readme.md

 # Auto Poster

-The Most Simple and Secure Bot to post on socials without opening your browser and even promoting your Posts from one social Media to another with just a click.
+The Most Simple and Secure Bot to post on socials without opening your browser with no hassle of coding and just Free from Social Media and living own life.

 ## Getting Started

-A Simple Python Program to manage your API key's to your local system only and making the bot accessible to each and every Social Media and sending Updates, logs or whatever you want to convey to your followers/fans/friends it'll done with just a click.
+A Simple Python Program to manage your API key's to your local system only and making the bot accessible to each and every Social Media and sending Updates, logs or whatever you want to convey to your followers/fans/friends it'll done with some clicks.

 ### Prerequisites